sumandroid/feature_gating_module/README.md

 #Feature Gating Module
 Evaluates a conditional expression to boolean for a given set of attributes.
 It decides whether a user is allowed to access a particular feature given it's attributes for this particular use case but can be easily extended for any other use case.
+It is implemented using vanilla Java without any external library

 Currently any logical operator can be supported extending functionality for BETWEEN, ALLOF, NONEOF operators as well.
 See classes under 'operators' directory for details of every operator.